DGV98/DARCH/README.md

 ## Install Hyprland
 - Figure out how to disable cursor, without disabling scrolling or touchpad features.

-## Install Waybar
+## Install Quick Shell
-- This is in conjunction with ewww, or another widget app
+- After discovering that my favorite rice is with Quickshell, I don't want to use any of their dot files, but would like to create things from scratch using QS.

 ## Install Walker
 - I'm not sure about this, but it seems like there are a lot of options with customizing this one.